zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 |P90|523|7,905  |
 |p99|3,823 | 8,013 |

-The model began producing long degenerative reasoning loops.
+The model began producing bimodal degeneration.
 A likely cause is response-distribution shift: the teacher traces were stylistically and structurally different from the native Qwen2.5-VL response distribution.

 ### Version 1.2: Teacher-Corrected Student Responses
 To reduce response-distribution shift, I asked Qwen to generate responses first, then asked Claude Sonnet to correct the reasoning.